The Scottsboro Boys (musical): Background

 In 2002, Susan Stroman first met with Thompson, Kander, and Ebb.
 The team began to "research the famous American trials" and found the Scottsboro Boys trial, which they thought was "a story that needed to be told."
 After Ebb's death in 2004, the project was put on hold.
 However, in 2008, Kander reapproached Stroman and Thompson, and the project continued.
 Kander finished writing the lyrics in Ebb's place.

 Productions

 Off-Broadway, 2010

 The Off-Broadway production opened at the Vineyard Theatre on March 10, 2010, with previews starting on February 12, 2010.
 This was a limited engagement, which closed on April 18, 2010.
-Directed and choreographed by Susan Stroman, the original cast included John Cullum, Brandon Victor Dixon, and Colman Domingo.
+Directed and choreographed by Susan Stroman, the original cast included John Cullum, Brandon Victor Dixon, Colman Domingo, and Sharon Washington.
 The creative team included sets by Beowulf Boritt, costumes by Toni-Leslie James, and lighting by Kevin Adams.

 Minneapolis, 2010

 The musical opened at the Guthrie Theater, Minneapolis, Minnesota, starting July 31, 2010 and officially August 6 through September 25, with Susan Stroman as director and choreographer.